Online Smoothed Demand Management: Problem Formulation

 \textbf{Grid-integrated Data Center with Storage. \ } Consider a grid-connected data center with local energy storage.
 At each time step $t$, the operator decides how much electricity to purchase ($x_t$) from the grid at price $p_t$, and how much energy to use to meet demand ($z_t$); the difference is stored in or drawn from the battery with state $s_t$.
 Base demands $b_t$ represent e.g., interactive workloads that must be satisfied immediately, while flexible demands $f_t$ capture delay-tolerant batch jobs with deadlines $\Delta_t > t$.
 The operator minimizes their cost of electricity subject to a smoothing penalty ($\mathcal{S}(\cdot)$) that penalizes them for large fluctuations, as sudden shifts in load cause instability and even blackouts on the power grid~\cite{Kwon:25}.
 Additional penalties model the cost of discharging the battery ($\mathcal{D}(\cdot)$) to account for degradation, promote keeping the battery sufficiently charged to accommodate the risk of an outage, and smooth the rate of internal consumption ($\delta |z_t - z_{t-1}|$) to reduce wear-and-tear on components.
 Unlike prior demand-management formulations~\cite{Yang:20}, \OSDM jointly captures both flexible and inflexible workloads and the need for smooth grid- and demand-side decisions.
 This application is the focus of our case study in \autoref{sec:exp}.

 \textbf{Thermal Energy Demand Management. \ } An operator manages a thermal energy system (for example, district heating) with a local storage tank~\cite{NREL:ThermalStorage}.
 At each time step $t$, the operator decides how much thermal energy to purchase ($x_t$) at price $p_t$ and how much to deliver to meet demand ($z_t$); the difference is stored in or drawn from the tank with state $s_t$.
-Base demands $b_t$ represent immediate thermal needs, while flexible demands $f_t$ can be deferred until a deadline $\Delta_t>t$.
-The operator minimizes the total cost to procure and deliver energy $p_tx_t + \mathcal{D}(\cdot)$, subject to a smoothing penalty that models power grid stability needs (e.g., if electricity is used to generate thermal energy), since demand spikes can cause grid failure~\cite{FT:25:europe}.
-An optional penalty on the delivery side $\delta |z_t-z_{t-1}|$ models wear-and-tear on thermal components.
+Base demands $b_t$ represent immediate thermal needs, while flexible demands $f_t$ can be deferred until a deadline $\Delta_t>t$. { The operator minimizes the total cost to procure energy $p_tx_t$ and deliver energy (e.g., using heat exchangers) $\mathcal{D}(\cdot)$, all subject to a smoothing penalty that models power grid stability needs (e.g., if electricity is used to generate thermal energy), since demand spikes can cause grid failure~\cite{FT:25:europe}. } An optional penalty on the delivery side $\delta |z_t-z_{t-1}|$ models wear-and-tear on thermal components.

 \textbf{Just-in-Time Manufacturing with Material Inventory. \ } A factory converts raw materials into finished products using on-site inventory.
 At each step $t$, it decides how much material to purchase ($x_t$) at price $p_t$ and how much product to produce/deliver ($z_t$), maintaining warehouse state $s_t$.
-Base orders $b_t$ must be filled immediately, while flexible orders $f_t$ can be deferred until deadline $\Delta_t>t$.
-The objective is to minimize the purchase and processing cost $p_tx_t + \mathcal{D}(\cdot)$, while smoothing the purchasing rate ($\mathcal{S}(\cdot)$) and production rate ($\delta |z_t-z_{t-1}|$).
+Base orders $b_t$ must be filled immediately, while flexible orders $f_t$ can be deferred until deadline $\Delta_t>t$. { The objective is to minimize a purchase cost and a fixed per-unit processing cost $p_tx_t + \mathcal{D}(\cdot)$, while smoothing the purchasing rate ($\mathcal{S}(\cdot)$) and production rate ($\delta |z_t-z_{t-1}|$). }

 \textbf{Flow Battery Storage Management. \ } A large electricity consumer operates a grid-connected flow battery to shift energy usage~\cite{Breeze:19}.
-At each time $t$, the operator purchases electricity ($x_t$) at price $p_t$ and delivers electricity to meet demand ($z_t$), with battery charge state $s_t$.
-The goal is to minimize the total cost $p_tx_t$ subject to a smoothing penalty informed by grid considerations as above, and accounting for delivery inefficiency through $\mathcal{D}(\cdot)$, which captures system losses and auxiliary energy needs.
+At each time $t$, the operator purchases electricity ($x_t$) at price $p_t$ and delivers electricity to meet demand ($z_t$), with battery charge state $s_t$. { The goal is to minimize the total cost $p_tx_t$ subject to a smoothing penalty informed by grid considerations as above, and accounting for system losses and auxiliary energy needs through $\mathcal{D}(\cdot)$. }